Is Leave Counted as Present When an Employee Returns After Suspension?

 Madhu.T.K

 The days of absence from work should be considered as days worked once the employee has been reinstated.
-That means the days should be considered as fully present and not partially present.
-The salary during the period should be paid in full with allowances after deducting the subsistence allowance already paid during the period of suspension.
+This means the days should be considered as fully present and not partially present.
+The salary during this period should be paid in full with allowances after deducting the subsistence allowance already paid during the period of suspension.

 pvenu1953@gmail.com

-Any suggestion depends upon law under which your service/employed and the ground for placing you under suspension.
-Please post complete facts.
+Any suggestion depends upon the law under which your service is employed and the grounds for placing you under suspension.
+Please provide complete facts.

 KK!HR